Confucius Institute: Criticism and controversies

 On 4 August 2021, the Human Rights Foundation published a report stating that Confucius Institutes "cultivated a climate of intimidation and surveillance within American classrooms" and "Both information censorship and self-censorship are especially prevalent, as educators, researchers, administrators, and students alike are steered away from learning and critically thinking about topics that may be deemed sensitive to the Chinese government such as democracy, 'the three T's', Hong Kong, the Uyghur genocide, and the CCP's other prevailing human rights infringements."

 The United States National Defense Authorization Act for Fiscal Year 2021 withheld federal research funds from colleges and universities that had Confucius Institutes.

+The Royal Melbourne Institute of Technology (RMIT) University shut down its Chinese medicine Confucius Institute in 2021.

 As of 2022, all of the Confucius Institutes located on SUNY campuses were closed because federal research funding was jeopardized.

+The Helsinki University ended the contract with the Confucius Institute in June 2022 after 15 years of operation.

 According to a June 2022 report by the National Association of Scholars, out of the 118 Confucius Institutes once in the United States, 104 were either shut down or were in the process of closing.
 However, dozens of closed Confucius Institutes have resurfaced in other forms, with universities adopting similar programs, maintaining close relationships with the defunct Confucius Institutes, transferring Confucius Institutes to new hosts or starting a new Chinese partnership program.

 In 2024, Taiwan's Mainland Affairs Council banned its citizens from working at Confucius Institutes due to national security concerns.

 Confucius institutes have not been subject to such pushback in southeast Asia.
 In that region, Thailand in particular has been a major promoter of Chinese language education.
 With 16 Confucius Institutes as of 2024, Thailand hosts the most Confucius Institutes of any country in Asia.

+In 2024, the Confucius Institutes at the University of Melbourne and the University of Queensland did not receive a contract renewal and was closed.
+In 2025, only 7 of the original 13 Confucius Institutes remained open in Australia.

+In August 2025, there were 20 Confucius Institutes operating in England that faced pressure from the new free speech ruling imposed by the Office for Students which requires universities to amend or terminate arrangements if a foreign-funded institute influenced them.